AgentLangv0.1.0

 # Replit Agent -> filesystem + network, no sensors

-# Rush Desktop -> full system access, all modes
+# Desktop App -> full system access, all modes

 # Mobile App -> requires OS permission prompts